hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Coding-Guidelines/controllers.md

 ## JWT-Authentication

 For **authentication**, use [guards](https://docs.nestjs.com/guards) like JwtAuthGuard.
 It can be applied to a whole controller or a single controller method only.
-Then, [ICurrentUser](/apps/server/src/modules/authentication/interface/jwt-payload.ts) can be injected using the `@CurrentUser()` decorator.
+Then, the authenticated user can be injected using the `@CurrentUser()` decorator.

 ## Validation